Founder

 Dielle Lundberg, MPH (she/her or ze/hir) is a public health data analyst, writer, and researcher based in Seattle, Washington.
 She is the founder and lead writer for Ableism & Healthcare Now.

 In July 2025, Dielle founded Ableism & Healthcare Now as an independent platform to continue the work that she was doing as a disabled person in public health research.
-She launched the project with the vision of involving other collaborators over time and designed the project to circumvent many of the structural barriers imposed on disabled scholars by academic research institutions.
+She launched the project with the vision of involving other collaborators over time and designed the project to circumvent some of the structural barriers imposed on disabled scholars by academic research institutions.

 More information about Dielle is available at: diellelundberg.com